kohlhofer/Crossings/chapters/chapter-09.md

 She disappears into the evening shadows.
 Ada returns to her sweeping, her movements more deliberate now.

 Through the window, Eli stands outside, arms crossed, pride holding her back from stepping inside.
 She watches the exchange, her face unreadable.
 He sees her there, a figure caught between need and independence, between hunger and dignity.
+Her boots are worn through at the toe, held together with wire twisted tight.
+One hand worries a button loose on her coat.

 He reaches into his pocket, pulls out more coins than his purchase requires.
 The miller's two bits, once cold in his palm, now warm from his body, worn smooth by countless hands.
 He leaves them on the counter and pushes them toward Ada.